qlack/QLACK-Java/QLACK-Tools/qlack-tools-mavenizr/README.md

 # mavenizr

-`mavenizr` is a tool that helps to minimize the time needed to install local jar dependencies to your local maven repository and use them directly in your maven project `pom` file.
+`mavenizr` is a tool that helps to minimize the time needed to install local jar dependencies on your local maven repository and use them directly in your maven project `pom` file.

  ## Quick start